 We need friends in our lives.

-Once you’ve made the split, it sometimes seems natural to try and remain friends with your ex… But not always.
-And sometimes the reason your ex wants to remain friends isn’t what you’d think.
-The rest of this post should be a real eye-opener for you…
+Once you’ve made the split, it may seem natural to try and remain friends with your ex… But not always.
+And sometimes the reason your ex wants to remain friends isn’t what you think it is.
+Here’s a few more things you really should consider. . .

 For some people, there are two distinct relationships going on at the same time.
 They don’t want to lose their friend as well as their lover.

 If you’re the one that initiated the breakup, then staying friends can be courting trouble.
-Your ex will never get the chance to be fully over the relationship.
+Your ex will never get the chance to be fully over your relationship.

 If you think staying friends with your ex might be the best option, BE CAREFUL!

 As you will see, their reason may not be as innocent as you think. . .

 So let’s take a look at why anyone would want to remain friends after a romantic relationship breakup.